Open-Nyzo/Nyzo-Q/README.md

 IRL, the "single" ips would then have more chances to be chosen, and disappear from the Queue.
 **There, we clearly favor diversity over quantity** (maybe too much, why some alternate scoring to be presented)

-Another bias analysis will be run on the c-classes alone, to estimate that specific bias (are some c-class significantly more lucky than others?)
+Another bias analysis has be run on the c-classes alone, to estimate that specific bias (are some c-class significantly more lucky than others?)
+See simulations/hashed_class/mass/allc.count.sorted.csv
+Occurrence roughly range from 426 to 570.
+That's a 1:1.33 ratio.
+Some c-classes are slighly more lucky than others (they can be classes with 1 ip or 256) but the bias is minor compared to current lottery bias (1:15)

 Optimization: some of the linear_ scorings below are attempts to "shuffle" the c-classes without resorting to hash and 32 bytes hamming like distance
 (for perf reasons).
 Like using permutations on 4 bytes of the ip and permuting the 3 first bytes.
 I was not able to obtain a bias-less function that way -yet.

 The big trap is the sparse and very non-uniform IP repartition from the nodes file.
+Hashing the parts to fuzz seems to be the best way so far.

 Mathematicians, please advise!